ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==
+= 1.5.1 =
+* Adds EXISTS as a compare option for Post Meta Queries.

 = 1.5 =
 * Moves all controls into a single panel titled "Advanced Query Settings".